-- Lending their unique insight into mental illness and what makes recovery possible
+- Lending their unique insight into mental health and/or substance use and what makes recovery possible.

 At this time, all individuals interested in Vocational Peer Supports must be connect to Medicaid funding through Comprehensive Community Services (CCS) or Community Recovery Services (CRS).
 To learn more about how to receive services from a Chrysalis Vocational Peer Specialist please contact Peer Specialist Supervisor, Alysha Clark at 608-256-3102 or firstname.lastname@example.org.